 My team and I will be in your area from August 15-20th.
 Is it possible to set up a two-hour meeting in that time frame with the appropriate people from your company?

 Now we’re getting somewhere.
-This second version of the voice of the customer meeting request makes it clear that you plan to provide something very valuable.
+This second version of the voice-of-the-customer meeting request makes it clear that you plan to provide something valuable.
 You’re offering them an opportunity to push your strategy in a direction that meets their needs.
-This is very important to the capital equipment buyer and well worth two hours of their time to get.
+The capital equipment buyer’s chance to influence their supplier’s product plans is well worth two hours of their time.